Romércio

-Romércio Pereira da Conceição (born 25 February 1997), simply known as Romércio, is a Brazilian professional footballer who plays as a central defender.
+Romércio Pereira da Conceição (born 25 February 1997), simply known as Romércio, is a Brazilian professional footballer who plays as a central defender, for Inter de Limeira.

 Career

 Romércio came through the youth ranks at Coritiba.
 He made senior debut for the club on 11 December 2016, the last game of the 2016 Campeonato Brasileiro Série A against Ponte Preta, when Coritiba had already released a number of first team players.

 On 25 January 2022, Ararat-Armenia announced the signing of Romércio from Remo.
 On 19 January 2023, Ararat-Armenia announced that Romércio had left the club after his contract had expired.

+On 14 January 2025, Romércio returned to Ararat-Armenia.
+On 4 June 2025, Ararat-Armenia announced the departure of Romércio after his contract had expired.

+On 7 July 2025, Inter de Limeira announced the signing of Romércio.